ideaportriga/magnet-ai/README.md

 ### 2. Configuration

+1. **Environment Variables**:
-1. Copy the example environment file:
+   Copy the example environment file:
    ```bash
    cp .env.example .env
    ```

-2. Edit `.env` and configure the necessary variables.
-   - For local development with Docker, the defaults usually work.
+   Edit `.env` and configure the necessary variables.
+For local development with Docker, the defaults usually work.

+2. **Web Configuration**:
+   The `npm run setup` command automatically creates `main.json` configuration files for the web applications.
+   - `web/apps/@ipr/magnet-admin/public/config/main.json`
+   - `web/apps/@ipr/magnet-panel/public/config/main.json`

+   These files are required to link the Web Frontend to the API.
+If you need to change the API URL or authentication settings for the frontend, edit these files.

 ### 3. Running the Application